This article was updated in January 2026

 Storage Reduction Benefits

+Before archiving large volumes of data, ensure your migration processes are optimized to avoid unnecessary storage bloat.
 Archiving inactive sites frees up space in your active SharePoint storage pool.
 This keeps the system faster and less cluttered.
 It can reduce the need to buy extra storage licenses.

 Here’s a table summarizing the potential impact: